gray-adeyi/pypaystack2/docs/tutorials/tutorial1.md

 ## What just happened?

 You have just created a new customer on your integration with the CLI app you just built.
 But how?
-If you've followed this tutorial to this point you already know what wrappers are, or you can quickly skim through the chapters before to get a refresher.
+If you've followed this tutorial to this point, you already know what wrappers are, or you can quickly skim through the chapters before to get a refresher.
 The right question should be what is the `create` method on the `Customer` wrapper for.
-You guess right if what's on your mind is that it creates the new customer on your integration.
-So as it was said earlier, all wrappers have methods on them that correspond to an endpoint on paystack and all of this methods will return a `Response` object based on the response it gets from Paystack.
+You guess right if what's on your mind is that it creates a new customer on your integration.
+So as it was said earlier, all wrappers have methods on them that correspond to an endpoint on paystack and all of these methods will return a `Response` object based on the response it gets from Paystack.
 This `Response` is just a `NamedTuple` that holds the `status,status_code,message` and `data`.
 So this call